 Term expires: 12/31/2016

-Appointed to City Council in January 2012.
+Appointed to City Council in January 2012 and elected in 2015.

 Conn is the owner of Word for Word Books, a used bookstore in Olde Towne St. Helens.
 She has lived in St. Helens for 22 years and has sat on several local boards, including the Columbia County Commission on Children and Families, St. Helens Library Board, Riverside Industries Board, Columbia County Citizens for Human Dignity, Rural Organizing Project and St. Helens Economic Development Corporation (SHEDCO).
 She also served on the St. Helens School Board for seven years.